Last Updated on 7th September 2020

 How can I start a help to buy ISA?

 Once you’ve had an offer accepted on a property and the solicitors are arriving close to an exchange date, you will need to instruct your solicitor to apply for the government bonus.
-Once this has been done, the government bonus will be sent to your solicitor who can then add the funds on to your mortgage and deposit amount.
+Once this has been done, a government bonus will be sent to your solicitor who can then add the funds on to your mortgage and deposit amount.
 The bonus must be used for the finance of the property itself and not a deposit amount.
 The government bonus also can’t be used for paying fees of any kind such as legal or estate agent fees.